Frequently Asked Questions By Mike McCormick, Scoutmaster

 Q: Do I have to be from Berlin to join this troop?

 A: Definitely not!
-Troop 48 pulls from the greater Berlin area, including Berlin Borough, Berlin Township, Voorhees, Pine Hill, Atco, and Gibbsboro with Scouts in the past coming from as far away as Mullica Hill, NJ and Newark, DE (seriously).
+Troop 48 pulls from the greater Berlin area, and over the years has included scouts from Berlin Borough, Berlin Township, Voorhees, Gibbsboro, Pine Hill, Atco, Waterford, Winslow, Laurel Springs, and Marlton with Scouts in the past coming from as far away as Mullica Hill, NJ and Newark, Delaware (seriously).

 Q: Can moms go camping with us/become leaders?